 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, an underactive thyroid, Addison's disease, pancreas problems, an enlarged prostate, problems with urination, or stomach problems.
-Tell your doctor if you have a low blood volume, mental problems, severe scoliosis, or a history of head injury, brain tumor, or seizures.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, an underactive thyroid, pancreas problems, an enlarged prostate, problems with urination, or stomach or bowel problems.
+Tell your doctor if you have mental illness or a history of head injury, brain tumor, or seizures.
 Tell your doctor if you have a history of drug or alcohol abuse.

-- Tell your doctor if you have any kind of breathing problem, such as chronic obstructive pulmonary disease (COPD), cor pulmonale, hypoxia or hypercapnia (low oxygen or high carbon dioxide level in your blood), or hypoventilation (breathing too slowly).
+- Tell your doctor if you have a breathing problem, such as COPD, cor pulmonale, hypoxia or hypercapnia (low oxygen or high carbon dioxide level in your blood), or hypoventilation (breathing too slowly).

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

 - Do not use more of this medicine or take it more often than your doctor tells you to.
 This can be life-threatening.
 Symptoms of an overdose include extreme dizziness or weakness, trouble breathing, slow heartbeat, seizures, and cold, clammy skin.
 Call your doctor right away if you notice these symptoms.